wolfgarbe/PruningRadixTrie/README.md

 **The PruningRadixTrie is 700x faster**

+While 37 ms for an autocomplete might seem fast enough for a single user, it becomes a completely different story if we have to serve thousands of users in parallel.
+Then autocomplete lookups in large dictionaries become only feasible when powered by something much faster than an ordinary radix trie.

 ### Operations:

 **AddTerm:** insert a term into the Pruning Radix Trie.

-**GetTopkTermsForPrefix:** retieve the top-k most relevant terms for a given previx from the Pruning Radix Trie.
+**GetTopkTermsForPrefix:** retrieve the top-k most relevant terms for a given prefix from the Pruning Radix Trie.

 **WriteTermsToFile:** Serialise the Pruning Radix Trie to disk for persistence.